SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     var eFloat : Float = 2.71828
     // eFloat : Float = 2.71828

-Type inference in Swift operates at the level of an expression.
+Type inference in Swift operates at the level of a single expression or statement.
 This means that all of the information needed to infer an omitted type or part of a type in an expression must be accessible from type-checking one of its subexpressions.